mattman52/XternDataScienceApp/README.md

 # XternDataScience

+Can use either the py file or the notebook file.
+I am just learning notebook now in classes so I am not 100% comfortable working within it yet.

 This is my code and analysis for the Data Science portion.
 The code (xtern.py) has two main functions read_data and scatter_plot.